-- Diuretics (water tablets) reduce the build-up of fluid on the lungs or the ankles by encouraging the kidneys to get rid of water as urine. - ACE inhibitors (angiotensin-converting enzyme inhibitors) - relax the smooth muscle around the blood vessels to reduce the workload on the heart, and reduce the volume of the blood, making it easier for the heart to work. - Beta-blockers reduce the rate and force of the heart's contraction, by reducing stimulation of adrenaline (which would normally make the heart beat faster). - Anti-arrhythmic medication reduces abnormal heart rhythms and helps to control the normal rhythm. - Anticoagulants (blood thinners) may be used in people with arrhythmias to reduce the risk of blood clots forming, which could lead to a stroke. - Angiotensin II Receptor Blockers (ARBs) dilate (enlarge) the blood vessels which helps to reduce blood pressure and may be used if the person is not able to tolerate ACE inhibitors. - Ivabradine helps to slow down the heart.
-It may be used for people unable to take beta blockers. - Sacubitril and valsartan (brand name Entresto) contains the ARB valsartan and an anti-hypertensive drug called sacubitril.
+- Diuretics (water tablets) reduce the build-up of fluid on the lungs or the ankles by encouraging the kidneys to get rid of excess fluid as urine. - ACE inhibitors (angiotensin-converting enzyme inhibitors) relax the smooth muscle around the blood vessels to reduce the workload on the heart, and reduce the volume of the blood, making it easier for the heart to work. - Beta-blockers reduce the rate and force of the heart's contraction, by reducing stimulation of adrenaline (which would normally make the heart beat faster).
+Ivabradine may be used for people unable to take beta blockers. - Anti-arrhythmic medication reduces abnormal heart rhythms and helps to control the normal rhythm. - Anticoagulants (blood thinners) may be used in people with arrhythmias to reduce the risk of blood clots forming, which could lead to a stroke. - Angiotensin II Receptor Blockers (ARBs) dilate (enlarge) the blood vessels which helps to reduce blood pressure and may be used if the person is not able to tolerate ACE inhibitors. - Dapagliflozin an SGLT2 inhibitor prescribed in addition to standard medication, used to treat heart failure.
+Like Entresto, prescription follows NICE Guidelines (see page 4). - Sacubitril and valsartan (brand name Entresto) - contains the ARB valsartan and an anti-hypertensive drug called sacubitril.
 It is a relatively new medication and may be used in severe heart failure, where a combination of ACE inhibitors and beta blockers are not effective.
-This drug is only used within the criteria set by NICE guidelines (see page 4).